 Measurement of Highly Diluted Aqueous Solutions of Ammonium Persulfate

-Detection of samples in low concentrations is a field of application Raman spectroscopy traditionally strug-gles with.
-This originates mainly from the fact that the Raman effect produces extremely small signals.
-If the sample is more and more diluted, the measured Ra-man signature becomes smaller until it vanishes in the noise of the baseline.
-While this is sometimes over-come by massive averaging, long integration times, or deep detector cooling, the lower detection limit ulti-mately is a characteristic quality of the spectrometer.
+Detection of samples in low concentrations is a field of application Raman spectroscopy traditionally struggles with due to the fact that the Raman effect is extremely weak.
+If the sample is more and more diluted, the measured Raman signature becomes smaller until it vanishes in the noise of the baseline.
+While this is sometimes overcome by massive averaging, long integration times, or deep detector cooling, the lower detection limit ultimately is a characteristic quality of the spectrometer.

 Get the document